 Canceled or Cancelled?

-Where you live determines which spelling you should use.
+Where you live determines which spelling you should use: canceled or cancelled.

-With so many storms this winter, you're probably seeing the word canceled a lot—or should it be spelled cancelled?
+Every winter, you probably see the word canceled a lot—or should it be spelled cancelled?

 Canceled is more common in American English, and cancelled is more common in British English, but these aren't hard-and-fast rules as you can see in the Google Ngram charts below.